agradess/cubing_sessions/README.md

 - Changes puzzle type.
 - Saves times with PHP's global SESSION variables, which persist throughout a single browser session.
+- Also permanently stores times in a JSON file, as not working with "big" data.
 - Shows/hides desired averages (Ex: average of 5 is abbreviated ao5)
+- Generates scrambles (just for 3x3) using [scrambo](https://www.npmjs.com/package/scrambo).

 Notes:
 Averages in competitive Rubik's Cube solving with 5 or more times are calculated by trimming off some outliers.